If you’re going to be traveling continuously for a long time, then sometimes it’s important to know how to budget and save money.

 What people don’t realise is that you can barter in Western countries too – it’s just called negotiating!

-For example, hostels and hotels will want to sell their beds rather than letting them go to waste.
+For example, hostels and hotels will want to sell their beds rather than let them go to waste.
 Try to offer a lower price than the one that’s advertised and see what happens – the worst that can happen is that they say no.

 The most important thing is to remember that if you are happy with the price, then it’s a good price.
 Don’t get too hung up on arguing over 20 cents.